 Homelessness is a chaotic, confusing and stressful experience.
 “Coordinated Entry” is an answer to these questions, providing a quick pathway out of homelessness.
 Coordinated Entry is the process by which people experiencing homelessness are able to access housing and assistance.
-Assistance is based on level of need and resources available in Greater Cincinnati.
+Each person receives assistance based on level of need and resources available in Greater Cincinnati.

 “I’m Homeless….Where do I go?
 Who do I call?
 What do I do?”